-So long as they continue to be confined at Monroe and St. Clair, Plaintiffs' lives are in danger in violation of their Due Process rights.
+So long as they continue to be confined at Calhoun, Plaintiffs' lives are in danger in violation of their Due Process rights.
 Releasing them from detention with the proper public health and safety precautions will protect their safety and remedy the continued violation of their constitutional rights, which is in the public interest.
 Dodds v.
-U.S. Dep't of Educ., 845 F.3d 217, 222 (6th Cir.
+U.S. Dep't of Educ., 845 F.3d 217,

+222 (6th Cir.
 2016) (holding that protection of constitutional rights is "a purpose that is always in the public interest").
-Plaintiffs' release from detention, subject to appropriate public health and safety precautions like GPS monitoring and home confinement, will also promote Defendants' interests in ensuring the safety of other detainees, the facility staff, and the community at large.
+Plaintiffs' release from detention, subject to appropriate public health and safety precautions, will also promote Defendants' interests in ensuring the safety of other detainees, the staff at Calhoun, and the community at large.
 Greifinger Decl. ¶ 17.

-A rapid and severe outbreak at Monroe or St. Clair would create a "tinderbox scenario" with dire consequences for detainees and workers as well as the Monroe and Port Huron metropolitan areas, which would be drained of its limited medical resources, including intensive care unit beds and ventilators.
+A rapid and severe outbreak at Calhoun would create a "tinderbox scenario" with dire consequences for detainees and workers at Calhoun as well as the Battle Creek metropolitan area, which would be drained of its limited medical resources, including intensive care unit beds and ventilators.
 In Michigan, the COVID-19 outbreak has already resulted in unprecedented public health measures and has strained the local health care system.
 Releasing vulnerable individuals will reduce the burden on the local community and health infrastructure and is clearly in the public interest.
-See Calderon Jimenez, No. 18-10225-MLW at 4.
+See Calderon Jimenez, No. 18-10225-MLW at 4.14